fpovoski/CoolboxxII/readme.md

 * For customization, please contact us.
 We are happy to help.

 * Flashing new firmware over USB or over WiFi.
 To flash the board with new firmware over USB from a Windows or Linux browser use ESPhome Web Flasher https://web.esphome.io/ with the device powered and connected to Windows or Linux PC.
 Flashing in HiveOS is supported by shell commands.
-For flashing over WiFi access board’s webpage.
+For flashing over WiFi access the board’s webpage OTA update using coolboxx2-legacy-VX_X.bin.
 ## Updating Firmware from HiveOS Shell over USB

 * Open a HiveOS shell, cut, paste and run the following: